grzenkom/do-androids-read/README.md

-To preview to Jupyter notebook output, you can use the [htmlpreview.github.com](https://github.com/htmlpreview/htmlpreview.github.com) project - it renders HTML files stored in the repository without cloning it.
+To preview to Jupyter notebook output, you can use the [htmlpreview.github.com](https://github.com/htmlpreview/htmlpreview.github.com) project - it renders HTML files stored in the repository without the need to clone it.

 [Preview nlp_demo.output.html](http://htmlpreview.github.io/?https://github.com/grzenkom/do-androids-read/blob/master/nlp_demo.output.html)